“Will you do something for me, please? Just picture your life for me 30 years from now, 40 years from now. What’s it look like?”– The Notebook

 After you visit the tea plantation, continue your Charleston beverage tour just a short drive away at Deep Water Vineyard and Firefly Distillery.
 For $13, you get both tastings accompanied by a free wine glass and shot glass.
 I enjoyed a tasting of a variety of wines alongside some new friends I met at the tea plantation that had a similar agenda to me:

-Next I tried the famous sweet tea vodka along with several other interesting flavors.
+Next, I tried the famous sweet tea vodka along with several other interesting flavors.

 Angel Oak Tree

 On your drive back to Charleston, I recommend stopping at the massive oak tree, the Angel Oak.
 This southern live oak is estimated to be 400-500 years old!
-Note that this is a closed off area and access to the tree closes around 5pm most days.
+Note that this is a closed-off area and access to the tree closes around 5pm most days.

 After a long day, it was nap time back at the hotel before dinner.
 At this point, the rain was actually nice to rest before dinner.

 This food recommendation popped up on a variety of blogs, so I knew I wanted to see what this restaurant was all about.
 I lucked out and got a table near the bar area as one person, but if you are two or more people definitely make a reservation!
 This place was packed because the food was so freaking good y’all!
-I got a flavorful tomato soup with the petite filet over a bed of the most delicious potatoes alongside crab cakes over cooked spinach.
-My face is often filled with expression when it comes to eating food, especially high quality delicious food.
+I got a flavorful tomato soup with the petite filet over a bed of the most delicious potatoes alongside crab cakes overcooked spinach.
+My face is often filled with expression when it comes to eating food, especially high-quality delicious food.
 So I’m sure people probably read the pure bliss written across my face from this yummy meal.
 I highly recommend Magnolia’s and wish I could try everything on the menu to be honest!

-I originally wanted to make it to Sullivan’s island for sunrise, but with the rain all weekend and an exhausting Saturday, I took it a little slower in the morning and eventually made it over to the beach!
+I originally wanted to make it to Sullivan’s Island for sunrise, but with the rain all weekend and an exhausting Saturday, I took it a little slower in the morning and eventually made it over to the beach!
 Thankfully the sun finally came out and I could enjoy the sound of the Atlantic ocean that morning.

 While chilling/walking on the beach I witnessed the cutest meeting of two little girls and friends being reunited at the beach.
 They literally ran across the beach and gave each other the biggest hug, it was too cute and a great reminder that there is so much love and happiest in this world!

-The Battery, Rainbow Road, & Cute Alleys
+The Battery, Rainbow Road, & Cute Alleyways

 Back to downtown for a quick stroll and a few more photos in the sunshine (yay)!
 I went to the famous rainbow road with all the bright and colorful houses, where thankfully other tourists where taking pictures so I could be in a picture that wasn’t a selfie.
 There are so many adorable old and colorful houses and alley ways that you could happily explore for days.
 With parking being a little tough in the area, I recommend parking at White Point Garden for free then walking along The Battery about half a mile to rainbow road.